TOD-theses/paper-T-RACE/main.typ

 We manually check the remaining 11 attacks that our method does not report as TOD.

-We check ift these are caused by bugs in the archive node by reruninng the analysis with a Reth archive node.
+We check if these are caused by bugs in the archive node by reruninng the analysis with a Reth archive node.
 In two cases, using Reth we report them as TOD because of the same balance changes as reported in the ground truth, showing the inaccuracies from @sec:execution-inaccuracy.

 // we could also verify, that the storage slots and balances modified by T_A are not accessed by T_B.
 Furthermore, we compare the traces of the instruction executions between the scenarios.
 For 8 attacks, the traces in the normal scenario are equal to those in the reverse scenario.
 By inspecting the state changes in Etherscan, we also rule out write-write TODs, where both transactions write to the same storage slot.
 As such, we consider these as not TOD.